Microphones

 • under $100: Rode Lavalier II ($81)

-• wireless: Hollyland Lark M2 ($119 for full set, $106 for on-camera only, $92 for USB-C only, $99 for Lightning only, $36 for single transmitter)
+• Hollyland Lark M2 ($119 for full set, ~$100 for single receiver and transmitter, $99 for Lightning only, $36 for single transmitter)

 The DJI Mic 2 and Rode Wireless Pro are both good options and have many QoL features such as 32-bit float and, for the Rode, timecode support and a locking audio jack.
-However, they are larger and more expensive than the Lark M2.
+However, they are larger and much more expensive than the Hollyland Lark M2.

 Audio Recorders